popatre/seminar-notes/fundamentals/val-vs-ref.md

 -   Empty array
 -   New array
--   One order already salad
+-   One membership already cancelled
--   One order not salad
+-   One membership not yet cancelled
 -   Multiple
 -   Testing for mutation!!
 -   (optional) new objects in the array